Legal form of business

-In order to set up a business, it is first necessary to define the structure and the type of activity which you intend to carry out.
+To start a business, it is first necessary to define its structure and the type of activity to be undertaken.

 To succeed, a new business needs a sound commercial strategy and secure financing.

 Some standard requirements to be completed when setting up a business are the same as when opening a branch.

 Companies wishing to do business in Italy have to perform various advertising and fiscal tasks.

 The REA, Economic Administrative Index, gathers news of an economic and administrative nature regarding:

 - The notice of commencement, modification and termination of the business activity;

 - The opening, modification and termination of local units.

 The compiled data covers both the subjects for which registration is scheduled in the Business Register, as well as the subjects for which it is not, such as associations, foundations, committees, etc...